Vikash-Kumar-984/Snake-Water-and-Gun-Game-/README.md

 In situations where both players choose the same object, the result will be a drawn.

-You can choose how many match series do you want to play at the beginning to the code and at the end, the final result displays.
+You can choose how many match series do you want to play at the beginning of the game and at the end, the final result displays.

-All the best !
+All the best !!

 Thank you